 That means there’s a smoking-hot new regs process to watch, and Sunlight’s Docket Wrench will help make your surveillance easier and smarter.

 In addition to e-cigarettes, the proposed rules will also cover cigars and pipe tobacco -– all products that have long been unregulated by the FDA.
+There are many people who are opposed to the government trying to regulate e- cigarettes and e juice products and they are willing to fight against these regulations.

 To see who’s submitting comments and to identify trends or form letter campaigns, use the Sunlight Foundation’s Docket Wrench.
 It analyzes the language of comments for similarities and creates graphical displays to help you group and analyze comments as they arrive.